edgedb/edgedb/docs/intro/quickstart/inheritance.rst

 .. edb:split-section::

-  This will require that we make a manual migration since we will need to backfill the ``created_at`` and ``updated_at`` properties for all existing objects.
-We will just set the value to be the current wall time since we do not have a meaningful way to backfill the values for existing objects.
+  When we create a migration, we need to set initial values for the ``created_at`` and ``updated_at`` properties on all existing objects.
+Since we don't have historical data for when these objects were actually created or modified, we'll set both timestamps to the current time when the migration runs by using ``datetime_of_statement()``.

   .. code-block:: sh